ni/niveristand-communications-bus-template/Docs/Branching the Template.md

 There are two ways to create a new instance of the template.
 You can use the automated VI that does all the work for you, or you can create a new instance using a step-by-step method.
 The automated method is fastest and easiest.
 The step-by-step method gives you full control and is useful if you need to understand any part of the process.
 The results are nearly identical.

-# Creating a new instance of the template automatically
+# Creating a new instance automatically

 These steps will create a completely new template that will work side-by-side with the existing template.

+## Run the cloning tool

 1. Open `Template Generator\Template Tool\Clone Template Main.vi`.
 1. Run the VI.